sql-formatter-org/sql-formatter-vscode/README.md

 - `keywordCase`: Whether to print keywords in ALL CAPS or lowercase

+- `identifierCase`: Whether to print identifiers in ALL CAPS or lowercase (experimental)

 - `indentStyle`: Switched between standard keyword positioning vs maintaining a central space column

 - `logicalOperatorNewline`: Whether to break before or after AND and OR